microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraFeatureRolloutPolicy.md

 ## Description

-An admin uses the `Set-EntraFeatureRolloutPolicy` cmdlet to modify the cloud authentication roll-out policy including whether the method for cloud authentication is Pass-through Authentication or not (Password hash-sync) and whether Seamless SSO is enabled.
+An admin uses the `Set-EntraFeatureRolloutPolicy` cmdlet to modify the cloud authentication rollout policy.
+This includes selecting the authentication method (either Pass-through Authentication or Password Hash Synchronization) and enabling Seamless SSO if needed.

-Users in groups assigned to the policy start authenticating via the new authentication method and via Seamless SSO if specified.
+Users in groups assigned to the policy will then authenticate using the specified method and Seamless SSO if it is enabled.

 ## Examples